 Edwin enlisted in the California National Guard’s 40th Divisional Tank Company which was headquartered in an armory in Salinas, California.
-On February 10, 1941, he was called to federal duty when his tank company was designated as C Company, 194th Tank Battalion and trained at Fort Lewis, Washington.
+On February 10, 1941, he was called to federal duty when his tank company was designated as C Company, 194th Tank Battalion.

 The decision for this move – which had been made on August 15, 1941 – was the result of an event that took place in the summer of 1941.
 A squadron of American fighters was flying over Lingayen Gulf, in the Philippines, when one of the pilots, who was flying at a lower altitude, noticed something odd.
 He took his plane down and identified a flagged buoy in the water and saw another in the distance.
 He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of a Japanese occupied island which was hundreds of miles away.
 The island had a large radio transmitter.
 The squadron continued its flight plan south to Mariveles and returned to Clark Field.
 When the planes landed, it was too late to do anything that day.

 The next day, when another squadron was sent to the area, the buoys had been picked up by a fishing boat – with a tarp on its deck – which was seen making its way to shore.
 Since communication between the Air Corps and Navy was difficult, the boat escaped.
 It was at that time the decision was made to build up the American military presence in the Philippines.

 In September 1941, the 194th, minus B Company, was ordered to San Francisco, California, for transport to the Philippine Islands.
 Arriving, by train, at Ft.
 Mason in San Francisco, they were taken by the U.S.A.T.
 General Frank M. Coxe, to Ft.
 McDowell on Angel Island where they received physicals and inoculations from the battalion’s medical detachment.
 Those men found with medical conditions were replaced.